 Welcome to the Center for the Study of Neuroeconomics

-The Center for the Study of Neuroeconomics (CSN) was started in 2004 by Dr. Kevin McCabe as a joint venture of GMU''s School of Law, the Department of Economics, the Krasnow Institute for Advanced Study, the Mercatus Center and the Interdisciplinary Center for Economic Science.
+The Center for the Study of Neuroeconomics (CSN) is a joint venture of GMU''s School of Law, the Department of Economics, the Krasnow Institute for Advanced Study, and the Interdisciplinary Center for Economic Science.
 The center works closely with the International Foundation for Research in Experimental Economics (IFREE).

 Our approach is truly interdisciplinary in that we involve researchers across different fields in every aspect of our research program.
 The heart of our approach is the methodology of experimental economics pioneered by Vernon Smith.
 We are building on the program of experimental economics by adding virtual worlds and fMRI studies as well as importing more traditional methods of cognitive psychology into our projects.